Understanding and troubleshooting Out of Office (OOF) replies

 Get-RemoteDomain | ft -AutoSize Name, DomainName, AutoReplyEnabled

 If the value of the setting is false, no automatic replies will be sent to users in that domain.
 This setting takes precedence over the automatic replies that are set up at the mailbox level or over the OOF type (as discussed earlier).
-Keep in mind that false is the default value for new remote domains that you create and also for the built-in remote domain named "Default" in Exchange Online.
+Keep in mind that true is the default value for new remote domains that you create and the built-in remote domain named Default in Exchange Online.
+And false is the default value for the built-in remote domain named Default in on-premises Exchange.

-If the email message is marked as spam and sent to Junk, an automatic reply is not generated at all
+If the email message is marked as spam and sent to Junk, an automatic reply isn't generated at all

 Message trace shows delivery failure